live-codes/livecodes/docs/docs/languages/cssmodules.md

 Importing a URL that does not include `.module` (e.g. `./style.css`) gets the processed CSS **string** as the module's default export.

 The extension of the style editor language can also be used, in addition to `.css`.
-For example, when using `SCSS`, importing from any of the following URLs is the same:
+For example, when using SCSS, importing from any of the following URLs is the same:

 - `./style.module.css`
 - `./styles.module.css`